TL;DR: Is Cluely AI Worth It?

 Shortcuts Erode Long-Term Reputation

 Even if you land the deal or ace the interview, what happens when your performance doesn’t match your polish?
 Sooner or later, you’ll be expected to deliver without the script.
 If your skills don’t back it up, you’ll be remembered not for being impressive, but for being overhyped.
 Referring back to tropes, how many shows, books, films are a relationship starting off from a lie.
-The HUGE overcoming moment for that protagnist is being “found out”.
+The HUGE overcoming moment for that protagonist is being “found out”.
 Again, there’s usually a happy ending, but that’s make-believe… this is real life.

 You Can’t Grow If You’re Being Fed Lines

 Cluely promises confidence, but it robs you of competence.
 Struggling through hard questions and awkward silences is where the real learning happens.
 If an AI feeds you the answer every time, you’re not improving.
 You’re outsourcing your growth.
-You will only be as good as the tool you are using, on the day you are using it, a vessel to regurgiate what’s being said, rather than being “good at your job”.
+You will only be as good as the tool you are using, on the day you are using it, a vessel to regurgitate what’s being said, rather than being “good at your job”.
 Imagine if your biggest competitor started using the same tactic, but with more charisma.
 You’ve lost that edge immediately.

 Even If You’re Not Using Cluely